endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 ## Week 8 - Here's to Cleveland
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 8</a></b></sub></p>

-Not a great year for the Browns this season.
-Through the most recent week they have a big fat doughnut in the win column.
+Not a great year for the Browns so far.
+Through the first two months of the season they have a big fat doughnut in the win column, their loss total inching inexorably to double digits.

+* Loss margin avg, compared to other teams.
+* Wins ATS, compared to other teams.
+* Home/road points, compared to other teams.

+This is to point out in a roundabout way that football gods are fickle.
+There are many possibilities before the beginning of the season, some more likely than others (see week 3 below), a few quite obvious in retrospect (never a remarkable talent).

+An expansion of probabalistic outcomes based on 10,000 simulations (Gist).

+Chances of CLE going winless? x or y% based on FiveThirtyEight and FOX preseason projections, respectively.

 ## Week 7 - Any Port in a Storm